 How Serious Are You About Performance?

 I love superchargers.
-They’re not as efficient as turbos but that’s why I love them… cuz they’re MANLY, burning all that gas for nothing yyyyeah!!
+They’re not as efficient as turbos, but that’s why I love them… cuz they’re manly, burning all that gas for nothing yeah!!

 Juice it Up!
 Nitrous Oxide

 I like this almost as much as superchargers.
 You press a button, your car goes fast!
 What could be more awesome?
 Maybe if there was a bulldog in the passenger seat, a shotgun in the trunk and you were drinking a beer at the time… (don’t do that).